shaswat373/Book-Recommendation-AI/README.md

+# AI Projects Collection by Shaswat Kumar

-# 📚 Book Recommendation System – AI Project
+## 📚 1.
+Book Recommendation System
-This project is a basic AI-powered book recommendation system built using collaborative filtering.
-It suggests books similar to a title provided by the user, based on patterns in user rating data.

----
-## 💡 How It Works:
-- Uses a dataset of books, users, and user ratings
-- Builds a user-item matrix from ratings
-- Computes similarity between books using cosine similarity
-- Returns top 5 similar books for any given title

----
-## 🔧 Technologies Used
+### 🔧 Technologies Used
 - Python
 - Pandas
 - Scikit-learn
 - Google Colab
----
-## 📁 Dataset
-The dataset includes:
+### 📁 Dataset: `data.zip`
+Includes:
-- `Books.csv` — Book metadata (title, author, etc.)
+- `Books.csv` — Book metadata
-- `Ratings.csv` — User ratings for books
+- `Ratings.csv` — User ratings
-- `Users.csv` — User info (not used in this model)
+- `Users.csv` — User info (not used in model)
----
+-
-## 🚀 How to Use
+### 🚀 How to Use
 1. Open `book.ipynb` in Google Colab
-2. Upload the dataset ZIP file when prompted
+2. Upload `data.zip` when prompted
 3. Run all cells
-4. Enter a book title (e.g. `"The Da Vinci Code"`) when asked
+4. Enter a book title (e.g. `"The Da Vinci Code"`)
-5. Get 5 recommended books based on rating similarity
+5. Get top 5 similar book recommendations

----
-## 🔍 Example Prompts
+### 🔍 Example Prompts

-Try book titles like:

 - The Da Vinci Code
+- Wild Animus
 - The Lovely Bones: A Novel
-- The Red Tent (Bestselling Backlist)
+- The Red Tent
-- Wild Animus
 - A Time to Kill

+---

+## 🎓 2.
+Student Performance Predictor
+A  model that predicts a student's average final score based on their background and input test scores.
+### 🔧 Technologies Used
+- Python
+- Pandas
+- Scikit-learn
+- Google Colab
+### 📁 Dataset: `data2.zip`
+Includes:
+- `StudentsPerformance.csv` — Student data with exam scores and demographics

+### 🚀 How to Use
+1. Open `student.ipynb` in Google Colab
+2. Upload `data2.zip` when prompted
+3. Run all cells
+4. Enter the student's details and exam scores
+5. Receive predicted average score out of 100

+### 📥 Input Example
+- Gender: female
+- Parental education: bachelor's degree
+- Test prep: completed
+- Math: 75
+- Reading: 80
+- Writing: 78

+---

+## ✅ Notes

+- Both projects use small datasets for demo purposes — accuracy is limited but the systems are functional.
+- Designed for clarity, learning, and easy extension.

 ---